 Perimenopause - 5 things every woman should know

 Perimenopause occurs in the 5 to 10 years leading up to menopause.
 For some women, perimenopause can be a more difficult time than menopause itself.
-Here are a few things that every woman should know:
+Here are a few things I think every woman should know:

 1. Perimenopause occurs in your 40s, not in old age:

-It is very common for women to report that their doctor dismissed the suggestion that they might be menopausal, because they look too young.
-When the topic of menopause arises, we are frequently shown pictures of grey-haired older women, who appear to be about 70.
+It is very common for women to report that their doctor dismissed the suggestion that they might be in perimenopause, because they look too young.
+When the topic of perimenopause arises, we are frequently shown pictures of grey-haired older women, who appear to be about 70.

 2. Perimenopause can be more symptomatic than menopause: